How to Talk With Your Users: In-App Notifications and Messages

 The problem of unsuccessful mobile push notifications is their misuse by application owners (or developers).
 As a sad result, almost 60% of users permanently disable such a wonderful feature.

 It's quite an unwanted result, right?
-So you need to work hard your push notification strategy and consider the following points:
+So you need to work hard on your push notification strategy and consider the following points:

 the ability to be on the same page with the user;